-1. Thinking Cup, Downtown Crossing
+1. Thinking Cup, Multiple locations

 At Thinking Cup, you’ll be able to cozy up while cradling a cup of the ‘Best Coffee in the World.’
 This Downton Crossing shop serves Stumptown Coffee, also known as the best in the world according to NPR.
 The café offers a wide variety of caffeinated beverages including frothy cappuccinos and yummy honey cinnamon lattes made with their original homemade syrup.
 Thinking Cup also offers some scrumptious baked goods to pair with your cup o’ coffee, including gluten-free chocolate chip cookies and tiramisu.
 Yum!

-Find Thinking Cup at 165 Tremont St, 236 Hanover St and 85 Newbury St.
+Find Thinking Cup at 165 Tremont St, 236 Hanover St, and 85 Newbury St.

-2. Pavement Coffeehouse, Allston
+2. Pavement Coffeehouse, Multiple locations

 Could we even have a list of the best coffee shops in Boston without Pavement?
 Most likely not.
 With eight locations spread across town, Pavement Coffeehouse is a total staple of the Boston coffee scene.
 The popular coffee shop sells more than 10 different varieties of coffee all crafted at their Brighton location.
 Pavement’s shops are also a great place for settling in and doing some work for a couple of hours, while enjoying a cup of coffee and one of their excellent bagels, which are a total Pavement must.
 Oh, and if you’re more of a tea drinker, Pavement also has plenty to offer.

-Find Pavement Coffeehouse at 1243 Commonwealth Ave, 1096 Boylston Street, 736 Commonwealth Avenue, 1334 Boylston Street, 44 Gainsborough Street, 286 Newbury Street, 415 Western Ave, 1350 Massachusetts Ave (temporarily closed).
+Find Pavement Coffeehouse at 1243 Commonwealth Ave, 1096 Boylston Street, 736 Commonwealth Avenue, 1334 Boylston Street, 44 Gainsborough Street, 286 Newbury Street, 415 Western Ave, 1350 Massachusetts Ave

-Find Curio at 441 Cambridge St, Cambridge.
+Find Curio at 441 Cambridge St, Cambridge

-4. George Howell, Downtown Crossing
+4. George Howell, Multiple locations

-Find George Howell at 505 Washington Street, 100 Hanover Street at Haymarket Station and 311 Walnut Street Newtonville, MA.
+Find George Howell at 505 Washington Street, 100 Hanover Street at Haymarket Station, and 311 Walnut Street Newtonville, MA

 5. Ogawa Coffee, Downtown Crossing

-Find Ogawa at 10 Milk St.
+Find Ogawa at 10 Milk St

-6. Tatte Bakery, Beacon Hill
+6. Tatte Bakery, Multiple locations

-At Tatte, you’ll find a wide range of caffeinated beverages including some with a Mediterranean twist like its honey halva latte.
+At Tatte, you’ll find a wide range of caffeinated beverages including some with a Mediterranean twist like its house honey halva latte.
 Pair your cup of coffee with a fluffy croissant or one of their many fruit tarts for a totally sweet afternoon.
 While you’re at it, make sure to capture the moments with some awesome shots of their incredibly photogenic cafés!

 8. Trident Booksellers & Café, Back Bay

 Fancy a book with your coffee?
 Trident Booksellers & Café is a total staple of the Back Bay brunch scene.
-This bookshop/café is the perfect spot for cozying up with a nice cup of coffee (or a towering Viennese Espresso with whipped cream) while enjoying one of the many books Trident has in offer.
+This bookshop/café is the perfect spot for cozying up with a nice cup of coffee (or a towering Viennese Espresso with whipped cream) while enjoying one of the many books Trident has to offer.
 It’s also an excellent spot for grabbing breakfast or brunch with friends!

-Find Trident Booksellers & Café at 338 Newbury St.
+Find Trident Booksellers & Café at 338 Newbury St

-9. Render Coffee, South End
+9. Render Coffee, Multiple locations

 The beautiful atrium steals the show at this lovely South End coffee shop.
 Grab an Americano, cold brew or frothy latte made using nothing but the best of local roasters and cozy up beneath its back-room cupola for a totally relaxing afternoon.

-Find it at 563 Columbus Ave. or 121 Devonshire St., Financial District.
+Find it at 563 Columbus Ave. or 121 Devonshire St., Financial District

 10. 1369 Coffee House, Cambridge

-This classic coffee shop has been supplying Cambridge residents with their daily dose of caffeine for over 30 years now, so you know you 1369 won’t disappoint when it comes to getting your caffeine kick.
-1369 Coffee House also offers incredible specialty drinks like a frozen Mocha slide, freshly-brewed chai and decadent hot chocolates!
+This classic coffee shop has been supplying Cambridge residents with their daily dose of caffeine for over 30 years now, so you know 1369 won’t disappoint when it comes to getting your caffeine kick.
+1369 Coffee House also offers incredible specialty drinks like a frozen Mocha slide, freshly-brewed chai, and decadent hot chocolates!

-Find it at 757 Massachusetts Ave., Central Square, Cambridge.
+Find it at 757 Massachusetts Ave., Central Square, Cambridge

 *Some coffee shops have multiple locations, not all of them are displayed on the map.